GfRdKuni/CiM_Accelerator_for_BitNet_Operator/README.md

   - Each channel has `N×K/3` MUXes (16 inputs each) and sign generation modules.
   - Number of adders per channel: `N×K/3` (derived from the accumulation formula `1+1+2+4+…+2^(lb(K/3)-1)`), enabling efficient accumulation.

 - **Computation Flow**: Magnitudes are used to precompute LUT entries, and signs generate signed results.
 Matrix multiplication is parallelized via LUTs and adder trees.

+## Version 2.0 Architecture Enhancements

+In the updated design, we introduce several key enhancements to improve efficiency, area utilization, and sparsity awareness, inspired by the BitNet.cpp TL2 kernel and recent CiM research:

+### 1. 5-Pack-3 Zero-Aware Encoding & Hierarchical Dynamic SM LUT
+- **Encoding Scheme**: Ternary weights {-1, 0, +1} are grouped in 5-bit packs and mapped to 3-trit representations, reducing storage overhead and improving memory alignment.
+- **Zero-Awareness**: The encoding explicitly preserves zero values, enabling better exploitation of weight sparsity in LUT-based computations.
+- **Hierarchical LUT**: A two-stage lookup table structure reduces area overhead while maintaining low-latency access to precomputed partial sums.
+Only 8 out of 14 non-zero weight combinations are stored directly; others are derived via single addition, reducing LUT size by ~43% while retaining full functionality.

+### 2. Sign-Magnitude Dual Adder Tree
+- **Data Representation**: We adopt a sign-magnitude format for activations and weights, reducing bit-switching activity and multiplication cost compared to two’s complement.
+- **Dual Unsigned Adder Trees**: Two separate adder trees process magnitude values, with a single final subtractor handling sign resolution.
+This minimizes the overhead of signed arithmetic to only one stage.
+- **Benefits**:
+  - Lower dynamic power consumption
+  - Reduced critical path delay
+  - Better compatibility with LUT-based precomputation

 ## Deployment Flow